asbeane/RubyTetris/README.md

   arg1 - number of boards to score/simulate <br>
   arg2 - If 1, For each board, draw the initial empty board to the terminal/prompt in ascii characters.<br>
   arg2 - If 1  For each board, draw the filled board with pieces.<br>

+  *Program expects all files to be located in same directory.<br>

 Result:
   For the number of simulations, runs that many boards of pseudo random dimensions between 5-30 length and width, and scores it.<br>